Creating a Script

 ii.Optional: Enter a label in the Label field.
 This label may appear in the TA’s testing booklet.

-iii.Drag an HTML manipulative (created in the Manipulatives tab) from the Custom HTML Snippets section into the manipulative element.
-You can show and hide the content of the manipulative by clicking Show button and Hide button.
-Alternatively, you can drag an attempt description here from the Test Administration Section; these attempt descriptions are auto-generated based on the number of attempts set in the Manipulatives tab, and they allow you to embed part of the rubric into the script.
+iii.Drag HTML manipulatives (created in the Manipulatives tab) from the Custom HTML Snippets section into the manipulative element.
+You can show and hide the content of each manipulative by clicking and

 Repeat and edit as necessary.

-2.Optional: To remove a section of text or a manipulative from the script, click the delete button Delete button at the upper-right corner of the element.
+2.Optional: To remove a section of text or a manipulative from the script, click the delete button at the top-right corner of the element.

-3.Optional: Reorder the elements of the script using the drag-and-drop handles Drag to reorder handle.
+3.Optional: Reorder the elements of the script using the drag-and-drop handles .
 This sets the order in which they appear in the testing booklet.

 4.To save your changes, click Save as Draft at the bottom of the window.
 Click OK in the confirmation pop-up.